tomohisa/dcb-events.github.io/docs/topics/projections.md

 ## How to use this with DCB

-With DCB, composite projections are especially useful, when building a Decision Model to enforce strong consistency.
+In the context of DCB, composite projections are particularly useful for building Decision Models that require strong consistency.

+A lightweight translation layer can extract a query that efficiently loads only the events relevant to the composed projections.

-The `buildDecisionModel` function allows multiple projections to be composed on-the-fly, allowing to enforce dynamic consistency boundaries that inspired the name DCB:
+The `buildDecisionModel` function from the library mentioned above handles this for example: it lets you compose multiple projections dynamically, allowing to enforce dynamic consistency boundaries that inspired the name DCB:

 ```javascript
 const eventStore = new InMemoryDcbEventStore()